DougSven/dropblog-client/README.md

 Bootstrapped off of Angular-Seed.
 This is an AngularJS client app utilizing Restangular for REST calls.

-### Getting started
+## Setup

-We have two kinds of dependencies in this project: tools and angular framework code.
+There are two kinds of dependencies in this project: tools and angular framework code.
 The tools help us manage and test the application.

 * We get the tools we depend upon via `npm`, the [node package manager][npm].